ni/measurement-plugin-labview/docs/README.md

 7. Create the user interface in `Measurement UI.vi` under the `<MeasurementName>.lvlib`.
 The control and indicator names in the user interface should match the `Measurement Configuration` and `Measurement Results`.
 If the data type and name match, then the data from the controls will be sent to the `Measurement Logic.vi` and the results will be published to the indicators after the measurement is run.
 By default, the UI file consists of an 'Array In' control and 'Array Out' indicator.

+If your user interface has dependencies that are not available in the LabVIEW runtime, you will have to build the UI into a packed library.
+For example, you will have to do this if your UI contains VIs from vi.lib or if your UI depends on user created subVIs or controls.
+The packed library needs to be located in the same directory as `Measurement Logic.vi`.
+The [Keysight 34401A DMM Measurement(https://github.com/ni/measurementlink-labview/tree/main/Source/Example%20Measurements/Keysight%2034401A%20DMM%20Measurement)] example demonstrates how to use a packed library user interface.

     ![Measurement UI](images/Measurement%20UI.png)

 Note: